 Saban Leadership Seminar

 AIPAC hosts its Saban Leadership Seminar twice annually in Washington, D.C.
-At each seminar more than 400 of AIPAC's top student from over 140 campuses participate in four days of intense political programming and advocacy training.
+At each seminar, more than 400 of AIPAC's top student activists from over 140 campuses participate in four days of intense political programming and advocacy training.
 During these seminars, students interact with leading Washington policymakers, Middle East experts, and AIPAC Leadership Development professionals.

 Advanced Advocacy Mission to Israel